secure-software-engineering/phasar/README.md

 After having compiled ourframework running small test example seems adequate.
 If errors occur when running the test example your compiler might be misconfigured or worse (please report if that happens).

+#### A remark on compile time
+C++'s long compile times are always a pain.
+As shown in the above, when using cmake the compilation can run in parallel, resulting in shorter compilation times.
+We plan to adjust our handwritten Makefile as well, so that it can be build using makes parallelization capabilities (currently it cannot run in parallel).

 #### Creating the configuration files
 Before running ourframework you have to create some configuration files.
 Do not worry, that can be done automatically.
 To do that please run the following commands: